thofisch/doc-api/docs/representations.md

 #### Pagination

+    ## Pagination and partial response

+    Partial response allows you to give developers just the information they need.

+    Take for example a request for a tweet on the Twitter API.
+You'll get much more than a typical twitter app often needs - including the name of person, the text of the tweet, a timestamp, how often the message was re-tweeted, and a lot of metadata.

+    Let's look at how several leading APIs handle giving developers just what they need in responses, including Google who pioneered the idea of partial response.

+    LinkedIn

+    /people:(id,first-name,last-name,industry)

+    This request on a person returns the ID, first name, last name, and the industry.

+    LinkedIn does partial selection using this terse :(...) syntax which isn't self-evident.

+    Plus it's difficult for a developer to reverse engineer the meaning using a search engine.

+    Facebook

+    /joe.smith/friends?fields=id,name,picture

+    Google

+    ?fields=title,media:group(media:thumbnail)

+    Google and Facebook have a similar approach, which works well.

+    They each have an optional parameter called fields after which you put the names of fields you want to be returned.

+    As you see in this example, you can also put sub-objects in responses to pull in other information from additional resources.

+    Add optional fields in a comma-delimited list The Google approach works extremely well.

+    Here's how to get just the information we need from our dogs API using this approach:

+    /dogs?fields=name,color,location

+    It's simple to read; a developer can select just the information an app needs at a given time; it cuts down on bandwidth issues, which is important for mobile apps.

+    The partial selection syntax can also be used to include associated resources cutting down on the number of requests needed to get the required information.

+    Make it easy for developers to paginate objects in a database

+    It's almost always a bad idea to return every resource in a database.

+    Let's look at how Facebook, Twitter, and LinkedIn handle pagination.
+Facebook uses offset and limit.
+Twitter uses page and rpp (records per page).
+LinkedIn uses start and count

+    Semantically, Facebook and LinkedIn do the same thing.
+That is, the LinkedIn start & count is used in the same way as the Facebook offset & limit.

+    To get records 50 through 75 from each system, you would use:

+    * Facebook - offset 50 and limit 25
+    * Twitter - page 3 and rpp 25 (records per page)
+    * LinkedIn - start 50 and count 25

+    ## Use limit and offset

+    We recommend limit and offset.
+It is more common, well understood in leading databases, and easy for developers.

+    /dogs?limit=25&offset=50

+    ## Metadata

+    We also suggest including metadata with each response that is paginated that indicated to the developer the total number of records available.

+    What about defaults?

+    My loose rule of thumb for default pagination is limit=10 with offset=0. (limit=10&offset=0)

+    The pagination defaults are of course dependent on your data size.
+If your resources are large, you probably want to limit it to fewer than 10; if resources are small, it can make sense to choose a larger limit.

+    In summary:

+    Support partial response by adding optional fields in a comma delimited list.

+    Use limit and offset to make it easy for developers to paginate objects

     <!-- TODO -->

     Pagination: The right way to include pagination details today is using the Link header introduced by RFC 5988.
 An API that requires sending a count can use a custom HTTP header like X-Total-Count.